SeanHwangG/test/language.md

 {% tabs %}
 {% tab title='javascript' %}

-> npm

-* install everything in package.json
+* npm: install everything in package.json
   * npx: CLI tool whose purpose is to make it easy to install and manage dependencies hosted in the npm registry
   * brew install npm
 * npx
   * create-react-app `name`: don’t have to download create-react-app
 * npm